 In this stage, the addict has made specific overt changes to their overall lifestyle.

-It is no longer a question of I do not want to change, or I cannot change and more and I am changing.
-Since the changes here are more observable, it is not surprising that behavioral change is often misconstrued as an action rather than the 4th stage of change that it is.
+It is no longer a question of I don't want to change, or I can't change and more an I am changing.

+Since the changes here are more observable, it's not surprising that behavioral change is often misconstrued as an action rather than the 4th stage of change that it is.